 I think it was the first time I did stand-up.
 I was just so blown away that I had actually done it and maybe even more amazed that I wanted to do it again.

-Has being a mother changed you as a performer?
+Has to be a mother changed you as a performer?
 If I have a bad show I get over it a lot quicker because I no longer have the luxury of time to dwell on too much for too long.
 I think it has also made coming home after a show more appealing.

 What’s the Best place in the U.S. to see stand-up?